Starting a social care career

 - children who have emotional or behavioural needs.

-Oxfordshire has worked with Frontline for several years, hosting units for trainee social workers in our Children’s Social Care Family Solutions Plus teams, who then move into Newly Qualified Social Work roles with us.
-We will be hosting further units from September 2023.
+Oxfordshire has worked with Approach Social Work since 2019, hosting hubs for trainee social workers in our Children’s Social Care Family Solutions Plus teams, who then move into Newly Qualified Social Work roles with us.

 The Step Up to Social Work programme is a unique opportunity to receive support while you are training to start a new career in social work.
 On the 14-month training programme, you will receive hands-on experience of working in a real-life social work role through placements in the local authority whilst undertaking your qualification.
 Once you’ve successfully completed the course, you’ll be awarded a Postgraduate Diploma in Social Work enabling you to apply to register and practice as a social worker.

-The Department for Education covers the cost of your university tuition on the programme and provides a tax-free bursary of £19,833 paid over the duration of the programme to support you during your training.
+The Department for Education covers the cost of your university tuition on the programme and provides a tax-free bursary paid over the duration of the programme to support you during your training.